A journal entry from 1.3.2013

 I am still in therapy and I plan on staying for the long haul this time.
 I am truly falling in love with me.
 I had told myself that I deserved bad things to happen to me as restitution to what I thought I had done to people I love.
-My therapist had me look at blame and what I found was that I was quick to take the blame for everything that went wrong in my children’s’ lives, the people I was in relationship with or any other situation.
+My therapist had me look at and what I found was that I was quick to take the blame for everything that went wrong in my children’s’ lives, the people I was in relationship with or any other situation.
 It was easier to be the scapegoat that way I did not have to address the issues.

 Our society conditions women to wear guilt like a cloak of honor.
 A case in point is my divorce and the custody battle.
-My ex husband had one of the best and most expensive lawyers in Missouri and they had plotted their plan of action against me months before I ever spoke to a legal aid lawyer.
+My ex husband had one of the best and most expensive lawyers in Missouri and they had plotted their plan of action against me months before I ever spoke to a lawyer.
 The Legal Services of Eastern Missouri http://www.lsem.org/ could not help me in the late 90’s, I hope the patriarchal stupidity has stopped

 because they used his income to decide if I qualified for help.
 Although, it was documented that he was physically abusive.

 Of course he won custody but I am still treated as if I abandoned my children.
 Not once has anyone said anything negative about a man who would take his children from their mother when there was no history of anything negative.
 As I look back I can understand his perseverance to keep them away from my incestuous family.
-He knew all about the molestation of me and my siblings and was determined to keep his children from that and I don’t blame him.
+He knew all about the Sexual abuse of me and my siblings and was determined to keep his children from that and I don’t blame him.
 Looking back with 20/20, things happened the way that they were supposed to.

 But I do blame myself and allow others to guilt trip me. (working on changing my thoughts)

 It showed up in my relationships.
-Particularly the most recent involvement with a woman that triggered me to relive my childhood sexual abuse, trauma and neglect.
+Particularly the most recent involvement with a woman that triggered me to relive my trauma and neglect.
 I clung to her with my life, and would not let go because doing so meant I had to stop blaming myself and do the hard work of healing.
 I willing allowed her to tell me all of our problems were because “I had issues”.
 She was abusive and I made excuses for her so I could live in denial, but that is another story..

 I am grateful to know that I can be alone with myself and have peace.
 That was something I had lost last year.